prarora98/My-Kolkata-Map/README.md

 ## Dependencies
 1. install all project dependencies with `npm install`

-2. Then install the following dependencies
+2. The following dependencies were also used

   npm install axios --save